baibhavphukan/ObjectCharacterRecognition/README.md

-# ObjectCharacterRecognition
+# OpticalCharacterRecognition
-Implemented Object Character Recognition using Maximum Correlation algorithm in MATLAB.
+Implemented Optical Character Recognition using Maximum Correlation algorithm in MATLAB.

 Correlation conducted on templates created with alphanumberic characters